 The unit consists of one of the largest tideflats in the estuary, with a number of natural resource values of major significance including eelgrass beds, shellfish and algal beds, fish spawning and nursery areas, and wildlife and waterfowl habitat.
-The historically large eelgrass meadow present in MU 10 has become much smaller over time, indicating a significant loss of habitat.
-Eelgrass and associated habitat make this area extremely important for Endangered Species Act (ESA) listed fish species, commercially important fisheries species, recreationally important clams, and migratory birds.
-It is recognized as "Essential Fish Habitat" under the Magnuson-Stevens Fishery Conservation and Management Act.
-Additionally, a significant area in the middle of MU 10 is utilized by pinnipeds (seals and sea lions) as a haul out region, which are species supported under the Marine Mammal Protection Act.
-Recovering populations of native Olympia oysters have also been surveyed at the South corner of the management unit off Coquille Point.
+The historically large eelgrass meadow present in MU 10 has become much smaller over time, indicating a significant loss of habitatalthough the cause, whether natural or manmade, is unknown.
+Eelgrass and associated habitat make this anarea extremely important fish spawning and nursery area. for Endangered Species Act (ESA) listed fish species, commercially important fisheries species, It also supports recreationally important clams clamming, and is important migratory birdsbird habitat.
+It is recognized as "Essential Fish Habitat" under the Magnuson Stevens Fishery Conservation and Management Act.
+Additionally, a significant area in it has been observed that the middle portion of MU 10 is utilized on occasion by pinnipeds (seals and sea lions) as a haul out region, which are species supported under the Marine Mammal Protection Act.
+Recovering populations of native Olympia oysters have also been surveyed at the South corner of the management unit off Coquille Point (while a small section of MU 10 may be suitable for native oyster restoration, most of the MU 10 is not suitable given habitat and substrate.

-Uses in the area are limited to shallow draft navigation, recreational use, and some minor commercial harvest of clams.
+Existing uses in this area include Uses in the area are limited to shallow draft navigation, recreational use, and some minor commercial harvest of clams.
 The Sally's Bend recreational clamming area in this unit is the largest in Yaquina Bay.
 There are no public boat launches or other recreational infrastructure to access the water via boat, but public access is available at the NW Natural Gas plant on the West side and Coquille Point to the East.
 An Olympia oyster restoration project was initiated by ODFW in 2021, on the state-owned tidelands region of MU 10 (on the southern corner).

 - > Classification: Natural.
-As a major tract of tideflat with eelgrass beds, this unit has been classified natural in order to preserve natural resources in the unit. - > Resource Capability: Management Unit 10 is similar in character and resource values to Management Unit 9.
+Sally's Bend is a large tideflat with various water depths (shallow intertidal areas, deeper intertidal areas, and subtidal channels) and some variation of substrate (sand, mud, unconsolidated substrate) that naturally support a variety of organisms beneficial to the estuary.
+As a major tract of tideflat with eelgrass beds, tThis unit has been classified natural in order to preserve the area's natural resources in the unit., including eelgrass, clam beds, and Olympia oysters. - > Resource Capability: Management Unit 10 is similar in character and resource values to Management Unit 9.
 Due to the importance and sensitive nature of the resources in this area, permitted alterations shall be limited to those which result in only temporary, minor disturbances (e.g., several submerged crossings have been located in this area).
-More permanent alterations will be reviewed individually for consistency with the resource capabilities of the area. - > Management Objective: Management Unit 10 shall be managed to preserve and protect natural resources and values. - > Special Policies: Because this unit is suitable for native oyster re-establishment and restoration efforts are underway, impacts to existing Olympia oysters shall be avoided.
+More permanent alterations will be reviewed individually for consistency with the resource capabilities of the area.

+- > Management Objective: Management Unit 10 shall be managed to preserve and protect natural resources and values.
+This includes protecting ecologically-beneficial organisms to preserve the biological resources and, where possible, enhance the biological capabilities of the unit.
+Beneficial biological resources include submerged aquatic vegetation, fish and crab spawning and nursery areas, natural clam beds, and compatible aquaculture. - > Special Policies: Because this unit is suitable for native oyster re-establishment and restoration efforts are underway, significant adverse impacts to existing Olympia oysters beds shall be avoided.